arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 ### Digital Programmable
 The **digital programmable** connector has a 24V IN pin which must be supplied with 24V DC.

 The 24V IN pin is not galvanically isolated: the input voltage must be referred to the same GND of the board.

 The supply voltage can be the same 24V which is powering the board.

-- 12 high side switches (3x **TPS4H160AQPWPRQ1**), one for each channel
+12 high-side switches (3x **TPS4H160AQPWPRQ1**), one for each channel

 Current limit
 - Nominal value is 0.6A per channel.
 Due to internal **TPS4H160AQPWPRQ1** circuit tolerances the real value can be higher, up to 0.9A.